NBA sets wheels turning for Clippers sale; Oprah in wings

-The advisory finance committee of the board scheduled a meeting on Thursday to review the next steps for forcing a sale of the Clippers, as urged on Tuesday by NBA Commissioner Adam Silver, a league spokeswoman said.
+The advisory finance committee of the board scheduled a meeting on Thursday to review the next steps for removing Sterling as owner of the Clippers, as urged on Tuesday by NBA Commissioner Adam Silver, a league spokeswoman said.

 Sterling, who bought the Clippers in 1981 for $13 million (7.7 million pounds) when the team was based in San Diego, has not indicated whether he would relinquish ownership without a fight.
 Experts have estimated that the franchise, which moved to Los Angeles in 1984, could now be worth as much as $800 million.

-Moreover, some experts said Sterling's fellow owners might be hesitant to support action they felt could set a precedent jeopardizing their own property rights in the future.
+Moreover, some experts said Sterling's fellow owners might be hesitant to support action they felt might set a precedent that could jeopardize their own property rights in the future.

 Still, the move to expel Sterling from the league altogether fanned speculation about potential buyers.